Pirlo220/tutos/Git_common_commands.md

 When you delete (deletions and renames) a file outside of the git commands (in the OS), you have to stage the changes
 > git add -A

+Get the history
+> git log
+> git log --abbrev-commit --> abreviates the response in screen
+> git log --oneline --graph --decorate --> This is the most interesting
+> git log commitID_initial commitID_end --> prints a range of logs by the specified initial commit to the specified final commit.
+> git log -- filename.txt --> prints the activity of the filename.txt

+> git show commitID --> show all the information of a specified commit

 Create a new branch and switch to it:
 >git checkout -b branchname